papaoloba/wisebloc/index.md

 ### Main logic
-The main logic of the wisebloc architecture can be explained through the following features:
+The main logic of the wisebloc architecture lies in the following features:

 - Each `ScreenName` has its own `ScreenNameBloc`, which only responds to UI events coming from its associated screen;
 - A globally accessible `AppBloc` is responsible for the navigation between screens;